Analyze->Cell Analysis->Cell detection

 Positive cell detection only

 Score compartment: a selection of 6 measurements to use for your threshold(s).
 I would recommend not using Max.
+Ever.
+Positive cell detection now works for Fluorescent images as well, and behaves as a built in Classify->Object classification->Create single measurement classifier, though it allows for three different thresholds.

 Choosing a threshold: As noted several other places on the forums, there is no such thing as a correct, objective threshold for positivity.
 Ideally, there would be some ground truth, but that frequently comes from our interpretation, the amount of background generated by a given antibody, and other biological concerns (PDL1 being strongly expressed on muscle cells that are not of interest to someone studying cancer).
 One possible way to choose is to have a good negative control.
 Another would be having a pathologist or someone familiar with your marker explaining what background is expected, and what constitutes positive in regards to your study.
 In the end, you will have to make some decision, and there are a couple of tools in QuPath to help with this.